Voting in person, by post or proxy

-If you are unable to go to the polling station in person on election day, you can apply to vote by post or by proxy (where someone votes on your behalf).
+If you are unable to go to the polling station in person on election day, you can apply to vote by post or by proxy.

-If you prefer, you can vote by post.
-Please email or telephone the Elections Team well before Election Day to request a postal vote as you will need to complete and return a postal vote application form.
+Please apply for a postal vote well before Election Day to request a postal vote as you will need to receive, complete and return a postal vote application form.